judeosbert/notifyme-cli/README.md

 ## Troubleshooting

 ### "Bot not configured" Error
-Run `notify-me setup` to configure your bot token and chat ID.
+Run `notifyme setup` to configure your bot token and chat ID.

 ### "Connection error" or timeout
 - Check your internet connection